nypublicradio/wnyc-web-client/README.md

 The `story` route is a good example of how to take a server-generated page and embed Ember components inside of it.
 The components I'm using there were taken out of the earlier `overhaul-story` app and integrated into this app.

+# Additional Documentation

+See `docs/prototype-report.html` for the original writeup when this application was created.